carpentries-incubator/twitter-with-twarc/_episodes/05-ethics.md

 >
 > Do you think that Twitter data should be treated as personal data?
 > What did you consider when making this judgment?
+> Are robots people?
+> Do the blue checkmark people deserve privacy?
 >
 {: .discussion}